 - ACS Nano and Physics of Fluids.
 Read more about this research topic.This work has been funded by NSF

 Ph.D., North Carolina State University, Raleigh: Advanced materials for energy, thin films, nanomaterials, nanomanufacturing, sensing and electronics, self-organization, laser processing, plasmonics.

-- Member of MRS, APS, SPIE, OSA, TMS professional societies.
+- Member of MRS, SPIE, TMS, ASM, ACS, And AAAS professional societies.

 - Co-organizer: MRS Symposium “Self-assembly of Nanostructures by Photon and Ion Beams: Fundamentals and Applications”, 2006.

 - Co-organizer International Workshop on “Nanopatterning via Ions, Photon beams and Epitaxy”, 2007

 Awards and Recognitions

 Phi Kappa Phi Honor Society